What You Need to Start Making Pottery at Home – My Guide for New Potters

 You will also need at least one wareboard to carefully carry your pottery from one area to the next.
 You can also use this Portable Clay Wedging Board for your work surface and a ware board.

-Note if you use your wedging board as a ware board, you must make sure no glaze gets on it.
+Note that if you use your wedging board as a ware board, you must make sure no glaze gets on it.
 You don’t want the glaze mixing with the clay.
 If you would like to make your own ware boards, here is a detailed video on How to Make Ware Boards for Your Pottery – What Are Ware Boards Used For

 Basic Hand Tools To Make Pottery at Home